-Shred is part of the Parish of St James in Slaithwaite, and hosts a thriving Sunday School every week.
+Shred (traditionally known as Upper Slaithwaite Church) is part of the Parish of St James in Slaithwaite and has a thriving Sunday School every week.
 I’m told the name Shred comes from the ‘shred of land’ that was made available for the building and the founding of a Sunday School in Upper Slaithwaite.
 The building is gorgeous – a beautiful little chapel with stunning views of the valley to the South… yes, a South facing garden.

 Shred is currently closed due to the Covid19 pandemic, but will reopen as soon as the current restrictions are lifted.